 The Bachelor of Science in Construction Management program has been growing and developing with the industry since its inception in 1975.
-While an understanding of the technical aspects of construction is extremely important, it is also essential that construction professionals become proficient in management and leadership skills.
+Students gain a deep understanding of the technical aspects of construction, but equally important is that students grow to construction management professionals proficient in management and leadership skills.

 The Construction Management program is the only undergraduate degree in the area accredited by the American Council for Construction Education (ACCE).
 The ACCE is a leading global advocate of quality construction education, and continually updates comprehensive standards for higher education programs in construction.
 ACCE accredits programs meeting these standards through a rigorous, formal process of peer review.